n8n-io/n8n-docs/docs/hosting/environment-variables/environment-variables.md

 ## Binary data

-By default, n8n uses the server filesystem to store binary data.
+By default, n8n uses memory to store binary data.
 Enterprise users can choose to use an external service instead.
 Refer to [External storage](/hosting/external-storage/) for more information on using external storage for binary data.

 | Variable | Type  | Default  | Description |
 | :------- | :---- | :------- | :---------- |